Maharal/Deep-Com-MARL/README.md

 # Deep-Com-MARL

-This is a final work of my undergraduate course in Computer Science, the goal is to build a reinforcement multi-agent system that learn communication protocols using deep policies.
+This is the implementation of my monograph of my undergraduate course in Computer Science, the goal is to build a reinforcement multi-agent system that learn communication protocols using deep policies.